petri2212/Group_28/README.md

 Bookshelf class.
 Futhermore, there are some methods that have been overrided to do specific tasks such as the "fillDeckGoals" abstract method of the Deck class.

-The poject has been organized in small packages to ease the code maintenance and readability.
+The project has been organized in small packages to ease the code maintenance and readability.

 Since this project is based on the object programming paradigma, the use of